thomasWeise/bookbuildeR/README.md

 So we simply let Travis deploy the compiled book, in PDF and EPUB, to the book's repository website.
 Once the repository, website, and Travis build procedure are all set up, we can concentrate on working on our book and whenever some section or text is finished, commit, and enjoy the automatically new versions.

+Having your book sources on GitHub brings several additional advantages, for instance:

-Since the book's sources are available as GitHub repository, our readers can file issues to the repository, with change suggestions, discovered typos, or with questions to add clarification.
+- Since the book's sources are available as GitHub repository, our readers can file issues to the repository, with change suggestions, discovered typos, or with questions to add clarification.
-They may even file pull requests with content to include.
+- They may even file pull requests with content to include.
+- You could also write a book collaboratively &ndash; like a software project.
+This might also be interesting for students who write course notes together.

 ### 4.1.
 The Repository